w3c/distributed-tracing-wg/EXPLAINER.md

 ### Can baggage be used to identify users?
 Using proprietary ways of context propagation, vendors and application developers could always encode information that contains user identifyable data.
-Today, baggage is used to add information like a marker to distinguish transactions for a/b testing or a member status to enable features like QoS routing for dedicated transactions.
 By standardizing this header, it will be possible to restrict propagation of baggage when trust boundaries are crossed.
 This is not possible if each vendor uses their own proprietary headers.